 - Extended borrowing is available for disabled students and is arranged via the Disability and Learning Support Service.

 - Staff will be happy to assist in whatever way you need such as helping with printers and photocopiers to collecting books etc

 Accessible toilets are available on all floors.
 All floors have 2 accessible toilets one left hand transfer and one right hand transfer.

-If you are a student you may be eligible to use the accessible individual study rooms on the 1st Floor.
-To arrange this students should contact the Student Disability Service (details at the bottom of the web page).
+If you are a student you may be eligible to use the accessible individual study rooms on the 1st and 3rd Floors.
+To arrange this students should contact the Disability and Learning Support Service (details at the bottom of the web page).
 All adjustable height desks and standing height desks have notices attached to them identifying them as such.
-Staff will be happy to show you there location.
+Staff will be happy to show you their locations.

 If you require assistance to evacuate in an emergency you should ensure you have a PEEP (Personal Emergency Evacuation Plan).
 To arrange a PEEP for this building please contact your school or line manager for more information.
 If you are a visitor to the building and require assistance to evacuate in an emergency please inform a member of staff at the Reception Desk.